Mombi: The Marvelous Land of Oz

 One day Mombi visited a Crooked Magician called Dr. Nikidik, and purchased the Powder of Life from him, which she used to bring Jack Pumpkinhead to life.
 Tip created Jack to scare her, so as punishment Mombi brewed a potion that would turn Tip into a marble statue.
 That night, Tip ran away and took Jack with him.
 When General Jinjur's Army of Revolt conquered the Emerald City, Jinjur feared that the deposed Scarecrow would return with the Tin Woodman to take back the throne of the kingdom.
 Jinjur asked Mombi for help and she agreed, hoping to recapture Tip, who had joined the Scarecrow.

 After leaving the Gillikin Country to join forces with Jinjur, the new self-appointed Queen of Oz, Mombi was no longer under the jurisdiction of the Good Witch of the North.
 Scarecrow went to Glinda to ask for help in regaining the throne, but she refused and explained that Princess Ozma was the rightful ruler.
 She then set out to learn the fate of Pastoria's daughter.

-Mombi tried to trick and escape from Glinda with a series of transformations ranging from the maid Jellia Jamb to a Rose and ultimately a Griffin, but the former Wicked Witch of the North was no match for the Good Sorceress of the South.
+Mombi tried to trick and escape from Glinda with a series of transformations ranging from the maid Jellia Jamb to a Rose and ultimately a Griffin, but the former Wicked Witch of the North was no match for the Good Witch of the South.
 Indeed, Glinda turned out to be an even tougher adversary than the Good Witch of the North.
 She captured Mombi and forced her to reveal the princess's location.
 Mombi restored Ozma to her proper form, and Glinda took away Mombi's magical powers.
 Just before being disenchanted, Tip promised to provide for Mombi in her old age, despite her fiendish actions.
-L. Frank Baum wrote Ozma as a gentle, forgiving and compassionate individual; not a vengeful ruler.
+Baum wrote Ozma as a gentle, forgiving and compassionate individual; not a vengeful ruler.